-Following AADL eligibility criteria, AHS' Calgary Community Aids for Independent Living (CCAIL) can provide assessment for the following basic medical equipment and supplies, when required fbecause of a long-term disability or chronic illness (6months or greater):
+Following AADL eligibility criteria, AHS' Calgary Community Aids for Independent Living (CCAIL) team provides clinical assessment for the following basic medical equipment and supplies, when required fbecause of a long-term disability or chronic illness (6months or greater):

 - mobility and transfer aids (e.g. walkers, wheelchairs, bedrails, poles)